 Houston woman sentenced for trying to sell daughter for sex

-CONROE, Texas (AP) — A Houston woman has been sentenced to 40 years in prison after pleading guilty to charges that she offered to sell her 2-year-old daughter for sex at a cost of $1,200.
+CONROE, Texas (AP) — A Houston woman accused of offering to sell her 2-year-old daughter for sex at a cost of $1,200 has been sentenced to 40 years in prison.

 Authorities say undercover officers in Montgomery County, north of Houston, encountered Peters online on a social media site.
 They say she forwarded photos of young girls and asked if there was anyone who wanted "to have fun" with her daughter.

-Detectives watched Peters board a bus in Houston with her daughter to travel to Conroe where she thought she was meeting a man who would pay for the child.
+Detectives watched Peters board a bus in Houston with her daughter to travel to Conroe, where she thought she was meeting a man who would pay for sex with the toddler.

-Peters was arrested on Feb.
-22. Her daughter was placed in the custody of state Child Protective Services.
+She was arrested Feb.
+22. Her daughter is the custody of state Child Protective Services.